oskariorg/oskari-frontend/api/mapping/wfsvector/bundle.md

 ## Description

-Alternative implementation of mapwfs2 that uses MVT vector tiles or geojson as data transfer mechanism.
+WfsVectorLayerPlugin is an alternative implementation of mapwfs2 that uses MVT vector tiles or geojson as data transfer mechanism.
 Requires module `control-mvt` to be in use in the backend.
 Currently supports functionalities:

 - Displays WFS layer features on the map
 - Shows feature infobox on click
 - Notifies with events about currently visible feature properties (shown by Featuredata2 bundle in Feature Data flyout)
 - Allows feature selection by feature id (WFSFeaturesSelectedEvent) or by geometry filter (WFSSetFilter)
 - Temporary click interaction disabling (ActivateHighlightRequest)

-Does not support:

 - Layer styling
 - Feature selection based on feature properties (WFSSetPropertyFilter)

+Does not support:

 - No special handling for "Manual refresh" type layers
 - Sending of clicked feature geometry as event